symbol/symbol-docs/source/prototyping-tool/overview.rst

 |NEM2-Prototyping-Tool| is a collection of **Node-RED** nodes.

-|Node-RED| is a visual programming tool for wiring together hardware devices, APIs and online services.
+|Node-RED| is a visual programming tool to wire together hardware devices, APIs and online services.

 It provides a browser-based editor that makes it easy to wire together flows using the wide range of nodes in the palette that can be deployed to its runtime in a single click.

-The flows created in Node-RED are stored using JSON which can be easily imported and exported for sharing with others.
+The flows created in Node-RED are stored using JSON, which can be easily imported and exported to share with others.

 ************
 Installation